bandirevanth/FollowSync/README.md

 ---

 ## 🔥 Conclusion
 This GitHub Follow-Back Checker automates the tedious task of checking who hasn’t followed you back.
-It's a great example of using GitHub API, JavaScript, and Node.js together.
+It's a great example of using GitHub API, JavaScript together.

 ---